-The objective of this document is to provide general and high level guidance on Good Submission Practice (GSubP, see 1.3 Definition) principles and processes which applicants of medical products should keep in mind.
-The recommended processes are not intended to provide detailed instructions on how to conduct each submission or to serve as prerequisite for the medical product submissions.
+The objective of this document is to provide general and high level guidance on APAC Good Submission Practice (GSubP, see 1.3 Definition) principles and processes which applicants of new pharmaceutical products should keep in mind.
+It is not intended to provide detailed instructions on how to conduct each submission.

-The goal of GSubP is to enhance efficiency and quality of medical product registration process which leads to enhance early access to these products by patients.
-The GSubP principles and elements described in this document will help applicants to achieve the goal.
+The goal of APAC GSubP is to enhance efficiency and quality of medicinal product registration process which leads to expedite the launch of innovative medicines for the peoples in Asia.
+The GSubP principles and elements described in this document will help applicants to achieve that goal.